anyaevostinar/anyaevostinar.github.io/classes/111-w22/syllabus.md

 * Other Carleton resources:
 There are lots of resources to help you at Carleton.
 Lab assistants are available on a regular basis; see the top of Moodle for details.
-They can help you with debugging and making progress on your homework, or if you're having trouble understanding something about Java.
+They can help you with debugging and making progress on your homework, or if you're having trouble understanding something about Python.
 The Academic Skills center is a wonderful resource for helping you develop study skills, improve your ability to prep for exams, or manage procrastination.
 Oscar Alarez is an academic skills coach in the office with whom you can make individual video conferencing appointments.